asciinema/asciinema-player/README.md

 * convert asciicast v1 format (as produced by `asciinema rec file.json`) with [this script](https://gist.github.com/sickill/504474702dd18c7dc0ec).

+## TODO

+* update player to directly support asciicast v1 format
+* use browserify to produce single js file with all dependencies included
+* polish build process

 ## Contributing

 If you want to contribute to this project check out